zfifteen/unified-framework/MATH.md

 * Fourier asymmetry in residue distribution

 This supports the hypothesis that **irrational modular transformations reveal hidden order** in the primes.
 Our method is reproducible, falsifiable, and extensible—serving as a **computational blueprint** for uncovering structure in discrete number sequences.

----

-Would you like a **LaTeX version** of this formatted for arXiv or JOSS submission as well?